-There are a lot of fun things to do in Phoenix and it’s worth taking a few days to explore the area.
+There are many fun things to do in Phoenix, and it’s worth taking a few days to explore the area.
 Summertime is really hot in Phoenix with temperatures ranging between 105° and 115°F on average.
 So, if you are traveling then, you may want to explore Sedona or Flagstaff instead.

 This land belongs to the Havasupai Native American Indian tribe.
 The Havasupai, “people of the blue-green waters,” are the guardians of this ancient land.
 It’s considered sacred by the Tribe and you are only able to hike with their approval, so please be respectful of the land and its residents.

 The Havasupai, or Havasu Falls, are located in Havasu Canyon.
 As mentioned, this land belongs to the Havasupai Native American tribe.
 They are the guardians of the canyon, which is considered sacred.